-GitHub Desktop is a fast and easy way to contribute to projects from Windows and OS X, whether you are seasoned user or new user, GitHub Desktop is designed to simplify the all process and workflow in your GitHub.
-GitHub Desktop is an open source Electron-based GitHub app.
+GitHub Desktop is a fast and easy way to contribute to projects from Windows and OS X, whether you are a seasoned user or new user, GitHub Desktop is designed to simplify all processes and workflow in your GitHub.
+GitHub Desktop is an open-source Electron-based GitHub app.
 It is written in TypeScript and uses React.

 It has many awesome features like:

 Checkout branches with pull requests and view CI statuses